trunghoang2002/Book-Store-Management-System/README.md

 # PBL3: Book Store Management System

 ### 1. Description ###
 This project aims to develop a comprehensive software solution for efficiently managing the operations of a book store.
-The system is built using C# programming language and Windows Forms framework, providing a user-friendly interface for easy navigation and interaction.
+The system is built using C# programming language and .NET framework, providing a user-friendly interface for easy navigation and interaction.

 ### 2. Key Objectives
 1. User Management